How Do Stem Cells Support Joint Recovery and Regeneration?

 How Is the Procedure Performed?

 The injection technique involves targeted delivery of stem cells directly into the affected joint using imaging guidance.
 This precise placement ensures the cells reach the damaged tissue where they can be most effective.
-The procedure is minimally invasive and is performed as an outpatient treatment.
+The procedure is minimally invasive and typically performed as an outpatient treatment.

-To begin your evaluation, you can call us at (888) 704-397 and start the process of determining if stem cell therapy is right for your joint condition.
+To begin your evaluation, you can call us at (888) 704-3977 and start the process of determining if stem cell therapy is right for your joint condition.

 What Is the Recovery Timeline After Treatment?

 Visible improvements typically emerge between six to twelve weeks after treatment.
 Some patients notice reduced pain earlier, while structural improvements in cartilage and tissue take longer to develop.
-Maximum benefits often appear around three to six months as the regeneration process continues.
+Maximum benefits often appear around three to six months post treatment as the regeneration process continues.

 Long-term maintenance and lifestyle recommendations help protect your results.
 Maintaining a healthy weight reduces stress on joints.
 Regular low-impact exercise keeps joints mobile and strong.
 Good nutrition supports ongoing tissue health and helps prevent further degeneration.